LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 +-----------------------------------------------------------------+
 ```

 The Avatar owner sees all their contracts.
-Negative outcomes are visible here and computed into trust-+you can't delete a failed project from your history.
+Negative outcomes are visible here and computed into trust--you can't delete a failed project from your history.
 But whether others see specific contracts depends on mutual consent.

 ### Customer Profile  Avatar with Consumer Trust